Medical care includes:

 - You should receive notice that an independent medical examination has been scheduled at least seven business days before the exam is supposed to happen.

 - The examination may be videotaped by you, or by the examiner.
-If the examiner wants to videotape the exam, he or she must tell you that he or she is doing so.
+If the examiner wants to videotape the exam, they must tell you that they are doing so.

 - You are allowed to bring someone else with you to the exam.